 I compete as a Masters athlete in National and International competitions in Modern Pentathlon.

-The modern pentathlon is an Olympic sport that comprises five different events; fencing (one-touch épée), freestyle swimming (200 m), equestrian show jumping, and a final combined event of pistol shooting and cross country running(3200 m).
-This last event is now referred to as the laser-run, since it alternates four legs of laser pistol shooting followed by an 800 m run (for 3200 m in total).
+The modern pentathlon is an Olympic sport that comprises five different disciplines; fencing (one-touch épée), freestyle swimming (100/200 m), equestrian show jumping, and a final combined event of pistol shooting and cross country running(5x600m).
+This last event is now referred to as the laser-run, since it alternates four legs of laser pistol shooting followed by an 500 m run (for 3,000m in total).
 The event is inspired by the traditional pentathlon held during the ancient Olympics.

-The sport has been a core sport of the Olympic Games since the 1912 Summer Olympics in Stockholm despite several attempts to remove it.
+The sport has been a core sport of the Olympic Games since the 1912 Summer Olympics in Stockholm.
 A world championships for modern pentathlon has been held annually since 1949.

 The sport provides the opportunity to cross train across multiple disciplines.
 Most importantly it has taken me to some amazing places and created many lasting friendships.

-Bath, UK, 6 November 2021 Result: Individual silver medal, Team gold medal
+British Tetrathlon Championships, Bath, 6 November 2021 Result: Individual silver medal, Team gold medal

 I’m back!
 With much excitement, I have come back into Modern Pentathlon after a break of a few years as I pursued other adventures and activities.
 It has been great to rekindle friendships with fellow competitors, coaches and club members.
 I have missed the variety of disciplines that modern pentathlon training requires and also the more explosive power, speed and shorter distances that come with it.
 This made a change from the endurance challenges that have dominated my training in recent years.